Moringa and Histamine Intolerance: Benefit or Not?

 That’s why it’s best to eat a low-histamine diet AND an anti-inflammatory diet if you have histamine sensitivity.
 Moringa for histamine intolerance is a food with anti-inflammatory activity, meaning it helps tame the inflammation that histamine intolerance causes.

-One study found that an extract of moringa oleifera decreased swelling in the feet of rats as much as a powerful anti-inflammatory medication called indomethacin.
+One study found that an extract of moringa oleifera reduces swelling in the feet of rats as much as a powerful anti-inflammatory medication called indomethacin.
 (2) Other research also finds moringa oleifera may be beneficial as an anti-inflammatory to relieve pain.
 (4) The author of the study points out that moringa may help with the treatment of some inflammatory disorders.

 Is Moringa a Mast Cell Stabilizer?